JuanFJojoa/DevFolio/Cybersecurity/README.md

 ## 🔐 About This Repository

 This repository is a comprehensive display of my skills and experiences in the field of cybersecurity.
-It includes various projects, case studies, and research that I have undertaken over my career.
+It includes various projects, and case studies that I have undertaken over my career.
 The content showcased here reflects my commitment to staying updated with the latest trends and technologies in cybersecurity.

 ## 📂 Portfolio Contents